LostArtefacts/TR-Rando/Resources/Documentation/RETURNPATHS.md

 # Return paths

 Return paths can be added to the majority of levels, which allows repeat exploration without having to save and load.
 In some cases - such as The River Ganges - it also allows exploring levels fully where it would otherwise not be possible.
+Return paths cannot currently be applied to TR I-III Remastered.

 Following are details on the return paths that are available.
 See `Global Settings` for managing whether or not these paths are added.